This post shares some resources for understanding Critical Race Theory.

 So, in my independent studies, I have had a lot of time to study two ideas foundational to Critical Race Theory.
 Namely, the ideas that racism is systemic in the U.S. and that race is socially constructed.

 My main goal in this post is to give you some resources to help you if you want to explore ideas related to Critical Race Theory.
 I have focused on the resources that have helped me the most.
-And I still have a long way to go in learning about this field.
-In addition, very few of these sources specifically mention the term Critical Race Theory.
-They do, however, examine systemic racism and the social construction of race.

 I also have four suggestions as you begin to study Critical Race Theory.

-First, I suggest that as much as possible, you listen to black and Latinx people tell you about their experiences.
-Prioritize listening to them rather than listening to white people (including myself) tell you about black and Latinx experience.
+First, I suggest that as much as possible, you listen to black and Latino people tell you about their experiences.

 So, if you truly want to understand Critical Race Theory, the experience of people of color is a good place to start.